hanashiro/react-repositories/README.md

 yarn test
 ```

-(soon) To see the Test Coverage, run the following command:
+To see the Test Coverage, run the following command:

 ```bash
 npm run test:coverage